Late yesterday night…

 The young man felt like crying.
 Every dream, every fantasy, every web novel binge… it was all coming true at this moment.

-Without hesitation, and remembering all of the endless entertainment he had consumed in his life, the sacred ritual known to all chosen protagonists.
+Without hesitation, and remembering all of the endless entertainment he had consumed in his life, he performed the sacred ritual known to all chosen protagonists.
 He threw his hand forward and yelled—

 "Status!"

-In response, a sleek black panel shimmered into view before his eyes.
-It hovered weightlessly in front of him, semi-transparent and edged with thin lines of silver light that pulsed softly, like a heartbeat.
+In response, a delicately designed black panel shimmered into view before his eyes.
+It hovered weightlessly in front of him, semi-transparent and edged with thin lines of silver light glyphs that pulsed softly, like a heartbeat.

 [Status]